Is The Devil Judge a dystopian au of Crime and Punishment?

 UPDATE August 13, 2021

-For this update, check out my write-up about Kang Yo Han and Kim Ga On as figurative representations of Raskolnikov and Sonia from Dostoyevsky’s Crime & Punishment on my good friend’s site, The BL Xpress at this link: https://theblxpress.wordpress.com/2021/08/14/when-the-devil-falls-in-love/amp/?__twitter_impression=true
+For this update, check out my write-up about Kang Yo Han and Kim Ga On as figurative representations of Raskolnikov and Sonia and their romance from Dostoyevsky’s Crime & Punishment on my good friend’s site, The BL Xpress at this link: WHEN THE DEVIL FALLS IN LOVE.

 UPDATE Aug.
 21, 2021:

 There it is.
 Episode 15 brought a “confession”, a thunderstorm, and an Elijah endgame.
 Although there are key differences between the novel and the drama, The Devil Judge is giving me my Crime & Punishment au in an incredibly brilliant way.